 He has studied and researched sociolinguistics internationally, including in the USA and the UK.
 Professor Bell’s unique research has included projects on the likes of “fush and chips”, Marlene Dietrich and Babel.
 He leads the NZ arm of the World Internet Project, which encompasses 30 countries.

-During his career he has also undertaken advocacy roles and was involved in the government’s efforts to support, promote and sustain Māori language through broadcasting.
+During his career he also undertook advocacy roles and was involved in the government’s efforts to support, promote and sustain Māori language through broadcasting.

 Institute of Culture, Discourse and Communication